tissue-forge/tissue-forge/docs/main/source/models/vertex/solver/solver.rst

     Vertices are merged when they are too close ("Vertex merge") and a vertex splits if the resulting edge is predicted to grow ("Vertex split", top row).
     A surface becomes a vertex if its area is too small ("Surface demote", middle row).
-    Two surfaces collide if a vertex from a surface penetrates that perimeter of a nearby surface ("Vertex insert", bottom row).
+    Two surfaces collide if a vertex from a surface penetrates the perimeter of a nearby surface ("Vertex insert", bottom row).
     Quality operations on bodies demote a body to a vertex when the volume of the body is too small ("Body demote").
-    T1 transformations are completely reversible by automatic mesh quality operations, whereas T2 transformations can be reversed by replacing a vertex with a surface, and T3 transformations can be reversed by removing a vertex from a surface.
+    T1 and T3 transformations are completely reversible by automatic mesh quality operations, whereas T2 transformations can be reversed by replacing a vertex with a surface.

 In Python, all functionality of the vertex model solver module can be accessed from the :mod:`solver <tissue_forge.models.vertex.solver>` module (``models::vertex`` namespace in C++), ::